uber/cadence/tour/worker_scaffold_go_02.md

 weight: 25
 ---

-# Building a Cadence Worker Scaffold in Go Part 2
+# Add Dependencies to Go Project

 Start by creating the *Gopkg.toml* file that lists the dependencies.